andrewbastian/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?
   Links a parent’s constructor to a child’s attributes.
-Used to instead of object.create(this, Class).
+Used to instead of object.create(this, Class). does 2: things calls parents and gives to child's properties (invokes parent).
+Also gives parents prototype to child.

 ## Project Set up